leegordo/panopticon/README.md

 # About
 Meet The Panopticon, a Processing + Arduino powered prototype/sculpture that can recognize human faces and swivel to follow them.
 It's a reminder that the technologies we love and the governments meant to protect us are spying on us with impunity.

-It’s based on http://gregborenstein.com/ libraries, hacked together with a tutorial from http://www.duino-robotics.com/face-tracking.html
+It’s based on http://gregborenstein.com/ libraries, hacked together with a tutorial from http://www.duino-robotics.com/face-tracking.html.
+(These guys are legends, and I wouldn't have been able to get this project to work without their sharing and caring posts.
+Thanks, guys.)

 I’d like to get as many of us making these as we can, placing them around the cities of the world, reminding everyone of the world we live in.